bcoles/kasld/docs/usage.md

 <details>
 <summary>Click to expand verbose example</summary>

+Replayed from a captured bundle in the test corpus, so anyone can reproduce it:
+`KASLD_SYSROOT=tests/fixtures/x86_64/mainline-6.15.6/sysroot ./build/<arch>/kasld -v`.
+A capture carries no process identity of its own, so the vantage lines below read `unknown` where a live run names the uid, groups and LSMs it ran under.

 ```
      ▄█   ▄█▄    ▄████████    ▄████████  ▄█       ████████▄
     ███ ▄███▀   ███    ███   ███    ███ ███       ███   ▀███